Kzra/VHost-Classifier/README.md

 # VHost-Classifier
 For a list of taxonIDs, VHost-Classifier will filter out the viruses and then sort these viruses into groups based on their host lineage.

-The VHost-Classifier algorithm uses the Virus-Host DB , the NCBI Taxonomy DB and in-built predictive rules to achieve a high rate of virus host classification.
+The VHost-Classifier algorithm uses the Virus-Host DB , the NCBI Taxonomy DB and inbuilt predictive rules to achieve a high rate of virus host classification.
 VHost-Classifier will classify virus taxonIDs to family resolution.

+VHost-Classifier will sort viruses it could not assign a host to by the environment they were sequenced from.
+To do this it uses the IMG/VR database and inbuilt predictive rules.

 **Usage:**

+Clone the directory and run program from within cloned directory.

 ```shell
 python vhost_classifier.py [TaxonID.tsv] [VirusHostDB.tsv] [Output Dir] [-i] [-g] [-n]
 ```